EB1C Visa

 i.
 There must be a qualifying relationship between the foreign company and the US company.

 The EB1C visa allows a foreign company to transfer a worker to a related United States company.
 There must be some type of qualifying relationship between the foreign company and the US company.
+There are 3 types of relationships that are considered qualifying relationships:

 - Parent/Subsidiary